 Andy Kerr - Greenhouse Gas Emission Reductions

 This discussion paper sets out current thinking on the methodology that could be used for setting ‘targets for the use of land for housing in different areas of Scotland’.
-Comments can be made on this discussion paper until 30 April 2020.
+Comments on this paper were invited through our Call for Ideas.

 For the first time, Scottish Planning Policy will be incorporated into the National Planning Framework.
 We have prepared background information notes on the policy topics that will need to be addressed when preparing draft NPF4.

 Existing Scottish Planning Policy remains in place until NPF4 is adopted.

 As part of our Call for Ideas, we invited suggestions for projects to be considered for ‘National Development’ status in the draft NPF4.

 The Planning Act allows the Scottish Ministers to identify national developments to include in NPF4.
 This could include single, large-scale projects or several smaller scale developments combined.
 Once designated, the question of whether a national development is needed does not have to be debated in later consenting processes.

 See more information, including the assessment criteria for assessing potential national developments and how to make a suggestion, here:

 National Developments - Invitation (For information - Call for Ideas now closed)

 National Developments - Response Form (For information - Call for Ideas now closed)